phillmill/social-app-api/readme.md

 - Optionally, you may retrieve a Google Places API key if you wish to take advantage of this API's geolocation features.

 <h2>Installation:</h2>
+First, create the database that will be used for the Social App API.
+Simply import the sql file found in databases/social-app-api.sql.

 Now you can upload the api/ directory to your server of choice and configure it.
 To do that you will edit config.ini that looks like what you see below.